2005 Atlantic hurricane season: Seasonal summary

+Background

 With 28 storms (27 named storms and one unnamed), the 2005 Atlantic hurricane season set a new single-year record for most storms, surpassing the total of 20 from 1933.
 This record stood until surpassed by the 2020 season, which had 30 storms.
 A total of 7 named storms formed before August 1, which exceeded the record of 5 set in 1997; this record stood until 2020.
 The fourth named storm developed at a then-record early date, surpassed in 2012.
 The fifth though eleventh and the thirteenth and onward named storms developed at then-record early dates that were later surpassed in 2020.
 Further, the months of July and November set records for number of named storms, with 5 and 3, respectively.
 The 2005 season featured 15 hurricanes, surpassing the previous record of 12, set in 1969.

 Of the 15 hurricanes, 5 formed in September, with the season becoming only the sixth to feature 5 in that month.
 The 2005 season also featured a record seven major hurricanes, one more than the previous record, set in 1926, 1933, 1950, 1996, and 2004.
 The four Category 5 hurricanes were also a record.
-The season's activity was reflected with an ACE rating of 250, the second-highest value on record in the Atlantic basin, after the 1933 season.
+The season's activity was reflected with an ACE rating of 244, the second-highest value on record in the Atlantic basin, after the 1933 season.
+The season would mark the end of a streak of three consecutive hyperactive seasons, beginning in 2003.

 The extremely active 2005 hurricane season was a continuation of an extended sequence of active years for tropical activity in the Atlantic.
 Tropical cyclone activity in the Atlantic Ocean between 1995 and 2004 was more active than any other decade in reliable record.
-With the exception of two years in which El Niño conditions were prevalent (1997 and 2002), all hurricane seasons were individually above average.
+With the exception of two years in which El Niño conditions were prevalent (1997 and 2002), all hurricane seasons since 1995 were individually above average.
 This was associated with an active phase of the Atlantic multidecadal oscillation (AMO), with a similar period of elevated tropical activity occurring between 1950 and 1969.
 The anomalously frequent formation of tropical storms and hurricanes reflected the emergence of unusually warm sea surface temperatures across the tropical Atlantic.
 The Climate Prediction Center (CPC) predicted in May 2005 that the conditions associated with this active multi-decadal signal would continue into the 2005 hurricane season, providing favorable conditions for tropical cyclogenesis in the tropical Atlantic.